halpro/MySQLProxy/readme.md

 MySQL server client-server protocol consists of encoded packets.
 Each packet contains a header and a body.
 See example:
 $\000\000\000\003SELECT * FROM my.tab\nLIMIT 0, 1000\nn_compile_os'mes'EADU\307mysql_native_password....

-The proxy does not interfere the client-server data exchange, the packet from the client (actual request like SQL) is being analyzed and in case of SQL is being logged to the log file in /tmp/daproxy folder.
+The proxy does not interfere with the client-server data exchange, the packet from the client (actual request like SQL) is being analyzed and in the case of SQL is being logged to the log file in /tmp/daproxy folder.

 ## Limitations
 * The proxy does not decode encrypted MySQL protocol traffic.
 * The proxy does not work with large SQL requests (over 8 Kbytes).

-Free use of the daproxy is permitted under the guidelines and in accordance with the Boost Software License.
+Free use of the MySQLProxy is permitted under the guidelines and in accordance with the Boost Software License.